mantidproject/mantid/docs/source/algorithms/MaxEnt-v1.rst

 Each of these properties is a workspace with complex Y values, just like complex input workspaces.
 Each Y value is then applied to the corresponding Y values in the reconstructed data at each iteration.

+These usage examples merely demonstrate how to use the adjustments and are not realistic use cases.

 .. testcode:: ExAdjustment

    from math import pi, sin, cos